fasiha/mudderjs/README.md

 // >  maxBase: 4,
 // >  isPrefixCode: false }
 ~~~
+A quick note: the quaternary Roman-numeral symbol table is indeed marked as a non-prefix-code.

+### Conversion functions: numbers ↔︎ digits ↔︎ strings
+We need four converters, two for numbers ↔︎ digits and two more for digits ↔︎ strings.
+(By numbers, I always mean positive integers in this document.)
+Let’s write those functions, and it should become clear what role “digits” play in this whole story.

+Recall how, when we write “123”, we mean “1 * 100 + 2 * 10 + 3 * 1”.
+This is how positional number systems work.

+To get this breakdown for any given number in base `B`, we repeatedly divide the integer by `B` and peel off the remainder each time to be a digit, giving you its digits from left to right.
+Here’s the idea in code:
 ~~~js
 SymbolTable.prototype.numberToDigits = function(num, base) {
   base = base || this.maxBase;